 On a vegetarian diet, it’s easier to eat enough healthy fats because your diet can still include eggs and dairy.

 Good Plant-Based Fat Sources for Vegans and Animal-Based Sources for Vegetarians

-- Plant-based oils, like coconut oil, olive oil or hemp oil (look for cold pressed/minimally processed for liquid oils and avoid highly processed vegetable oils and canola oil, as they drive inflammation)
+- Plant-based oils, like coconut oil, olive oil, avocado oil, or hemp oil (look for cold pressed/minimally processed for liquid oils and avoid highly processed vegetable oils and canola oil, as they drive inflammation)

 - Coconut cream or coconut milk

-- Nuts and seeds (think macadamia nuts, pecans, and walnuts)
+- Nuts and seeds (think macadamia nuts, pecans, walnuts, and moderate cashews)

 - Nut and seed butter (think tahini and almond butter)